MuhammedMujahid/portfolio-blog/about/index.md

 ## Why I Blog?

-- **Forces in Depth Research** - Even if you write about fundamental topics, it require you to do in-depth research on that topic.
-Resulting in me reading multiple books, blog posts and lots of code.
+- **Forces in Depth Research** - Even if I write about fundamental topics, it will require me to do in-depth research on that topic.
+Resulting in me reading multiple book chapters, blog posts and lots of code.
 Even if no body reads my posts, I will have a thorough understanding of that topic and can use it as a quick reference later on when coding.

 - **Forces Practice** - if you really want to grasp something well enough to blog about it, you need to practice using it i.e. you need to code.
 When writing about control flow in Java, I practiced using: If Else, Case statements, and the ternary operator, and learned when to use each.